Rheumatic lesion of the nervous system, minor chorea. Chorea minor

 Hormonal agents;

-With insufficient efficiency medicines a psychologist helps to deal with psycho-emotional changes.
+In case of insufficient efficiency medicines A psychologist helps to combat psycho-emotional changes.

 Conclusions:

-Chorea minor in children does not directly threaten the life of the child (the frequency of deaths from rheumatic complications is up to 1%), and when quality treatment may go into long-term remission or be cured completely.
-Walkthrough full course antibiotic therapy against streptococci preventive measure from illness.
+Minor chorea in children does not directly threaten the child’s life (frequency of deaths from rheumatic complications is up to 1%), and when quality treatment may go into long-term remission or be cured completely.
+Walkthrough full course antibiotic therapy against streptococci - the main preventative measure from illness.
 It is also important to remember a few important rules:

-1. Chorea often manifests itself after scarlet fever, influenza and tonsillitis, so children after illness should be under their mother's close supervision.
+1. Chorea often appears after scarlet fever, flu and sore throat, so children after illness should be under their mother’s close supervision.

-2. Seek immediate medical advice if mood swings, muscle twitching, or uncoordinated movements are noticed.
+2. You should immediately seek medical advice if you notice mood swings, muscle twitching or uncoordinated movements.

-3. When making a diagnosis, the prescriptions of doctors must be strictly observed.
+3. When making a diagnosis, doctors' instructions must be strictly followed.

 CATEGORIES